cashubtc/nuts/tests/10-tests.md

 # NUT-10 Test Vectors

-These vectors cover [taproot secrets](../10.md#taproot-secrets-v3-keysets) (v3 keysets).
+These vectors cover [nutroot secrets](../10.md#nutroot-secrets-v3-keysets) (v3 keysets).
 All signatures are BIP-340 with the auxiliary randomness fixed to 32 zero bytes, which makes them reproducible; verifiers **MUST** accept any valid signature.

 ## Conventions